CiscoDevNet/intersight-powershell/docs/Initialize-IntersightNiatelemetryNiaInventory.md

 ```

 ### -RecordType
-Type of record DCNM / APIC / SE.
+Type of record DCNM / APIC / SE / Nexus Switch.
 This determines the type of platform where inventory was collected.

 ```yaml
 Type: string